Zonal wavenumber

 Wavenumber 0 corresponds to zonal (symmetric) flow.
-Wavenumbers 1–3 are called long waves and often synonymous in meteorological literature with the mid-latitude planetary Rossby waves, while wavenumbers 4-10 are often referred to as "synoptic" waves.
+Wavenumbers 1–3 are called long waves and are often synonymous in meteorological literature with the mid-latitude planetary Rossby waves, while wavenumbers 4–10 are often referred to as "synoptic" waves.
 In the Northern Hemisphere, wavenumbers 1 and 2 are important for the time-mean circulation due to topography (Tibetan Plateau and Rocky Mountains), whereas in the Southern Hemisphere, tropical convection is responsible for the presence of mainly zonal wavenumber 3.